 Section 10.01 Indemnification.

 (a.)
 General Provisions.
-Any person who at any time serves or has served as a member or Chairperson of the Board of Directors, officer, employee, or agent of the IAI, or in such capacity at the request of the IAI for any other corporation, partnership, joint venture, trust or other enterprise, shall be indemnified by the IAI to the fullest extent permitted by law (but only to the extent not paid or reimbursed by insurance or any other third party) against:
+Any person who at any time serves or has served as a member or Chairperson of the Board of Directors, officer or employee, or independent contractor of the IAI, or in such capacity at the request of the IAI for any other corporation, partnership, joint venture, trust or other enterprise, shall be indemnified by the IAI to the fullest extent permitted by law (but only to the extent not paid or reimbursed by insurance or any other third party) against:

 (1.)
 Expenses.
-All expenses, including attorneys' fees, actually and necessarily incurred by such person in connection with any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative and whether or not brought by or on behalf of the IAI, seeking to hold such person liable by reason of the fact of such capacity or the fact that such person is or was acting in such capacity; and
+All expenses, including attorneys' fees, actually and necessarily incurred by such person in connection with any threatened, pending or completed action, suit or proceeding, whether civil, criminal, administrative or investigative and whether or not brought by or on behalf of the individual or the IAI, seeking to hold such person liable by reason of the fact of such capacity or the fact that such person is or was acting in such capacity; and

 (2.)
 Payments.
 All payments made by such person in satisfaction of any judgment, money decree, fine, penalty or settlement for which such person may have become liable in any such action, suit, or proceeding.

 (b.)
 Broad Scope.
-To the fullest extent permitted by law (but only to the extent not paid or reimbursed by insurance or any other third party) and when authorized by vote of a majority of the disinterested members of the Board of Directors, the IAI may pay expenses incurred by a member of the Board of Directors, officer, employee or agent of the IAI in defending a civil or criminal action, suit or proceeding in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of the director, officer, employee or agent to reimburse the IAI for such amount if it shall ultimately be determined that such person is not entitled to be indemnified by the IAI against such expenses.
+To the fullest extent permitted by law (but only to the extent not paid or reimbursed by insurance or any other third party) and when authorized by vote of a majority of the disinterested members of the Board of Directors, the IAI may pay expenses incurred by a member of the Board of Directors, officer or employee of the IAI in defending a civil or criminal action, suit or proceeding in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of the director, officer or employee to reimburse the IAI for such amount if it shall ultimately be determined that such person is not entitled to be indemnified by the IAI against such expenses.

 (c.)
 Good Faith Limitations.
-Notwithstanding the foregoing provisions of this Article X, Section 10.01, subsections (a.) and (b.), the IAI shall not indemnify or agree to indemnify any person against expenses or other liabilities incurred by such person on account of any activities or omissions if
+Notwithstanding the foregoing provisions, the IAI shall not indemnify or agree to indemnify any person against expenses or other liabilities incurred by such person on account of any activities or omissions if the director, officer or employee breached or failed to perform a duty that he or she owes to the corporation and the breach or failure to perform constitutes any of the following:

 (1.)
-Lack of Good Faith.
-Such activities were not taken or such omissions were not made in good faith; or
+Willful Failure.
+Willful failure to deal fairly with IAI or its members in connection with a matter in which the director, officer or employee has a material conflict of interest.

 (2.)
-ConflictSuch actions or omissions were at the time taken or made, as may be applicable, known or believed by such person to be clearly in conflict with the best interests of the IAI; or
+Personal Profit.
+A transaction from which the director, employee or officer derived an improper personal profit or benefit, or

 (3.)
-Unlawful.Such actions or omissions were at the time taken or made, as may be applicable, were of such a nature that the person should have known or should have had a reasonable cause to believe that the actions or omissions were unlawful.
+Violation of Criminal Law.
+Such actions or omissions were at the time taken or made, as may be applicable, were of such a nature that the person should have known or should have had a reasonable cause to believe that the actions or omissions were unlawful.

 (d.)
-Time Limitations.
-Indemnification under the provisions of this Article X of these Bylaws shall apply only to claims arising after the date of adoption of these Bylaws.
-Claims which arose prior to such date may only be indemnified against upon compliance with all applicable laws, after full disclosure of such claims along with all material facts related thereto and upon the approval of a majority of the Board of Directors.

-(e.)
 Costs Incurred Enforcing these Rights.
-Any person entitled to indemnification under this Article X of these Bylaws shall be entitled to recover all costs and expenses incurred in enforcing his or her rights hereunder.
+Any person entitled to indemnification under this Article X of these Bylaws shall be entitled to recover all reasonable costs and expenses incurred in enforcing his or her rights hereunder.